semaphoreci-demos/semaphore-demo-cloud-run/README.md

-# Semaphore CI/CD demo for Kubernetes
+# Semaphore CI/CD demo for Google Cloud Run

-This is an example application and CI/CD pipeline showing how to build, test and deploy a microservice to Kubernetes using Semaphore 2.0.
+This is an example application and CI/CD pipeline showing how to build, test and deploy a serverless microservice to Google Cloud Run using Semaphore 2.0.

 Ingredients:

 - Ruby Sinatra as web framework
 - RSpec for tests
 - Packaged in a Docker container
-- Container pushed to Docker Hub registry
+- Container pushed to Google Container Registry
-- Deployed to Kubernetes
+- Deployed to Google Cloud Run:
+    - One-click deployment to staging
+    - Continuous deployment to master on green builds on master branch

 ## CI/CD on Semaphore